ShittuOluwashola77/Accidental-Drug-Related-Deaths-2012-2024-/README.md

 ## :brain: Models and Performance
 ThIS project implements both regression and classification models to evaluate different aspects of the data.

+## :robot: Regression Models

+Used to predict numerical representations of outcomes:

+Linear Regression: Achieved a Mean Absolute Error (MAE) of ~2143.72.

+Decision Tree Regressor: Outperformed Linear Regression with a lower MAE of ~1948.20.

+Based on initial testing, the Decision Tree consistently performed better across Accuracy, Precision, Recall, and F1-score metrics compared to Logistic Regression (as seen in the notebook output snippet).

+## :balance_scale: Key Implementation Steps

+Data Preprocessing: Handled missing values and used LabelEncoder to transform categorical text data (like Race and City) into numerical format for the models.

+Model Training: Split the data into training and testing sets using train_test_split.

+Evaluation: Evaluated models using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and Precision.